cul/dlst-studio/_spaces/butler.md

   end-time: 2019-01-01 17:00
 ---

-CUL Studio Butler offers space for between 25 and 40 participants in room 208B of [Butler Library](https://library.columbia.edu/locations/butler.html).
+Studio Butler offers space for between 25 and 40 participants in room 208B of [Butler Library](https://library.columbia.edu/locations/butler.html).
 During [Open Labs]({{ site.baseurl }}/open-lab), the space makes use of wheeled tables and whiteboards to create small islands of collaborative activity.
 The room, with a tall vaulted ceiling, has ten separate tables that can be easily reconfigured.
 {: .lead}

-CUL Studio Butler has no computers onsite, but it does have a large television to which users can connect their laptops via HDMI.
+Studio Butler has no computers onsite, but it does have a large television to which users can connect their laptops via HDMI.